UMD: A Globally Connected University

 - Evidence of financial resources

 WHAT TO EXPECT AT THE U.S. BORDER

 At the port-of-entry, be prepared to present your I-20/DS-2019 and open your passport to your F-1/J-1 visa for the U.S. Customs and Border Protection (CBP) Officer (If you are a citizen of Canada or Bermuda, no F-1 visa is required).
 The officer will look over your documents and ask you several questions about your stay in the US.
 He or she will electronically enter the visa status you are admitted with (F-1, J-1), the date of entry, and how long your stay in the US is valid ("admitted until date).
-If you arrive by plane, you may access this arrival record (called the I-94 record) at CBP.gov/I94 using your passport and travel information.
+If you arrive by plane, you may access this arrival record (called the I-94 record) here using your passport and travel information.
 The CBP officer will also give you an entry stamp in your passport.
-Exception: If you arrive by land, s/he will staple a stamped paper I-94 card into your passport.
+Exception: If you arrive by land, s/he may staple a stamped paper I-94 card into your passport.

 - I-94 Fact Sheet

 - Obtain/Review your I94 Card - Click "Get Most Recent I-94

 - U.S. Customs and Border Protection: Find an Answer